-Earlier I discussed whether open market operations or individual lending was most appropriate for LOLR.
+Earlier we discussed whether open market operations or individual lending was most appropriate for LOLR.
 For the most part during the current crisis, LOLR was in the form of open market operations, but under unprecedented conditions.
-Extreme tightness of the interbank market in all but overnight maturities had not hitherto been a feature of domestic markets in advanced countries.
-Accordingly, the Fed and ECB in August 2007 and thereafter intervened heavily to overcome the liquidity crisis in the interbank markets - which had negated the usual method of distributing liquidity around the banking system, including to banks lacking access to open market operations.
-Note that such policies do appear to be close to standard open market operations, but I contend that the emergency operations cited were "LOLR-like" in the sense of being to satisfy short term increases in the demand for reserve money, as opposed to setting interest rates per se.14
+Extreme tightness of the interbank market in all but overnight maturities had not hitherto been a feature of domestic markets in advanced countries, although as noted it has been common in emerging markets, and in the international interbank market.
+Accordingly, the Fed and ECB in August 2007 and the Bank of England also thereafter intervened heavily to overcome the liquidity crisis in the interbank markets - which had negated the usual method of distributing liquidity around the banking system, including to banks lacking access to open market operations.
+Note that such policies do appear to be close to standard open market operations, but we contend that the emergency operations cited were "LOLR-like" in the sense of being to satisfy short term increases in the demand for reserve money, as opposed to setting interest rates per se.19 Interestingly, the impact of such action on spreads was at most temporary, suggesting liquidity policy was not sufficient to offset a generalised shift of the interbank market to risk aversion (Fernandez de Lis 2008), particularly because of asymmetric information making it impossible to distinguish solvent and insolvent banks (Freixas and Parigi 2008).